Piano tuning: Temperament

 The term temperament refers to a tuning system that allows intervals to beat instead of tuning pure or "just intervals".
 In equal temperament, for instance, a fifth would be tempered by narrowing it slightly, achieved by flattening its upper pitch slightly, or raising its lower pitch slightly.

 Tempering an interval causes it to beat.
 Because the actual tone of a vibrating piano string is not just one pitch, but a complex of tones arranged in a harmonic series, two strings that are close to a simple harmonic ratio such as a perfect fifth beat at higher pitches (at their coincident harmonics), because of the difference in pitch between their coincident harmonics.
 Where these frequencies can be calculated, a temperament may be tuned aurally by timing the beatings of tempered intervals.

-One practical method of tuning the piano begins with tuning all the notes in the "temperament" octave in the lower middle range of the piano.
+A common method of tuning the piano begins with tuning all the notes in the "temperament" octave in the lower middle range of the piano, usually F3 to F4.
 A tuner starts by using an external reference, usually an A440 tuning fork, (or commonly a C523.23 tuning fork) to tune a beginning pitch, and then tunes the other notes in the "temperament" using tempered interval relationships.
-During tuning it is common to assess fifths, fourths, thirds (both major and minor) and sixths (also major and minor), often playing the intervals in an ascending or descending pattern to hear whether an even progression of beat rates has been achieved.
+During tuning it is common to assess perfect fifths and fourths, major and minor thirds, and major and minor sixths, often playing the intervals in an ascending or descending pattern to hear whether an even progression of beat rates has been achieved.

-Once the temperament octave is finished the tuner tunes the rest of the piano, working outward from the temperament, and using octaves and other intervals to align each note with notes that have already been tuned.
+Having established the 12 notes of the chromatic scale, the technician then replicates the temperament throughout the piano by tuning octaves and cross-checking with other intervals, to align each note with others that have already been tuned.